Desktop VersionSite MapContact UsShare RSS

 There are punitive provisions in the IRO to sanction financial institutions, service providers and others for offences committed.
 Three main categories of penalty are imposed to sanction non-compliance, submission of incorrect returns, and defrauding with intent.
 The levels of penalties (generally, penalty at Level 3 ($10,000) for the first two categories, and penalties at Level 3 ($10,000) or Level 5 ($50,000) with imprisonment for six months or three years for the last category) are laid down in sections 80B to 80F of the IRO.

-In making a self-certification which is collected by a financial institution, if a person knowingly or recklessly makes a statement that is misleading, false or incorrect in a material particular, he will be liable on conviction to a fine at Level 3 ($10,000).
+In making a self-certification which is collected by a financial institution, if a person knowingly or recklessly makes a statement that is misleading, false or incorrect in a material particular, he/she will be liable on conviction to a fine at Level 3 ($10,000).